 Stephen Greif was born on Aug 26, 1944 in Highgate , London.
-He graduated with Honours from The Royal Academy of Dramatic Art .
-A recent and past Member of the Royal Shakespeare Co and an Olivier and Critics Circle award winning nominee for his work at The National Theatre over many years.
+He is an Honours graduate from The Royal Academy of Dramatic Art .
+A recent and past Member of the Royal Shakespeare Co and a Laurence Olivier and London Critics Circle award winning nominee for his work at The National Theatre over many years.
 He has often appeared in the West End and at The Old Vic

 Attended Hordle House Preparatory School for two years with his older brother Anthony and his younger brother Peter, but in 1955 when his father's partnership was defrauded and the family endured severe financial hardship, he and Peter were enrolled in Primary School in the London area of Ladbroke Grove, then a run down part of London .

-He went on to Sloanne Grammar School in Chelsea where he excelled in sport becoming the school's Athletics and Swimming champion representing the school and county in various championships - at the famous White City Stadium amongst others.
+He went on to Sloanne Grammar School in Chelsea where he excelled in sport becoming the school's Athletics and Swimming champion representing his school and county in various London and Regional championships - at the famous White City Stadium amongst others.

 Having been offered places at LAMDA and RADA, he chose the latter where he won a first Class Honours Diploma, as well as receiving 5 other awards including the Prestigious Kendal Award (the Gold Medal equivalent) and others judged and presented by Sir John Gielgud.

 Has appeared in many seasons with the National Theatre in both Olivier's companies at the Old Vic and in the West End. and whilst performing in 'Saturday, Sunday, Monday', directed by Franco Zeffirelli and Olivier, he won a best actor nomination at the Critics Circle awards.
-Shortly after he played Biff opposite Warren Mitchell in the landmark revival of Arthur Miller's masterpiece 'Death of a Salesman' for Peter Hall's company.
+Shortly after he played Biff opposite Warren Mitchell in the landmark revival of Arthur Miller's masterpiece 'Death of a Salesman' in The Lyttleton Theatre.
 He won a Laurence Olivier Award nomination for his performance

-Further to these notable engagements, Stephen was contracted for a year in Nicholas Hytner's inaugural season at the National Theatre, where he played in productions such as 'His Girl Friday' directed by the multi award winning Broadway veteran Jack O'Brien, 'Edmond' directed by Edward Hall, and starring Kenneth Branagh, and 'His Dark Materials', the 2 part Christmas Show directed by Nicholas Hytner.
-He appeared in the West End in Ronald Harwoods "Reflected Glory" with Albert Finney, 'Epitaph for George Dillon' with Joseph Fiennes, directed by Peter Gill and in Bill Kenwright's smash hit 'Fallen Angels' working with Felicity Kendal and Frances de la Tour.
-He recently appeared at The Old Vic in "Six degrees of Separation" with Leslie Manville and Directed by David Grindley.
+Further to these notable engagements, Stephen was contracted in Nicholas Hytner's inaugural season at the National Theatre, where he played in productions such as 'His Girl Friday' directed by the multi award winning Broadway veteran Jack O'Brien, 'Edmond' directed by Edward Hall, and starring Kenneth Branagh, and 'His Dark Materials', the 2 part Christmas Show directed by Nicholas Hytner.
+He appeared in the West End in Ronald Harwoods "Reflected Glory" with Albert Finney, 'Epitaph for George Dillon' with Joseph Fiennes, directed by Peter Gill and in Bill Kenwright's smash hit 'Fallen Angels' working with Felicity Kendal and Frances DE la Tour.
+He recently appeared at The Old Vic in "Six degrees of Separation" with Leslie Manville .
 He also contributed to his friend ,the Playwright, Bernard Kops 85th Birthday celebration with a rehearsed performance of his breakthrough play "The Hamlet of Stepney Green" at London's Jewish Museum.

 Recently appeared at The Globe in an adaptation of "The Prince of West End Avenue"

-Has continued to build up a remarkable number of television appearances to the present, acting in productions such as "Silent Witness"," Waking the Dead" ,"Dr Who", "Mistresses", 'Spooks', 'Space Race', 'Holby City', "Midnight Movie" (Denis Potter), "Minder", 'EastEnders' and 'The Bill'.
+Has continued to build up a remarkable number of television appearances to the present, acting in productions such as "New Tricks" ,"Silent Witness"," Waking the Dead" ,"Dr Who", "Mistresses", 'Spooks', 'Space Race', 'Holby City', "Midnight Movie" (Denis Potter), "Minder", 'EastEnders' and 'The Bill'.

 Is a keen golfer, a member of The Stage Golfing Society and a Movie buff.